 The Ides of February saw us in Kerrville for a lovely, pre-valentine dinner at one of our favorite restaurants there, ‘Rails’.
-Yes, if one still uses the pre-Julian calendar, which fell out of fashion in 45 BCE, then the Ides of February fall on the 13th, Valentine Eve.
-However, it’d be a little tricky to reconcile Valentine’s Day within pre-Julian reckoning.
+Yes, if one were still to use the pre-Julian calendar, which fell out of fashion in 45 BCE, then the Ides of February fall on the 13th, Valentine Eve.
+However, it’d be a little tricky to reconcile Saint Valentine’s Day within pre-Julian reckoning.
 Always assuming that Christian saints didn’t live ante Christus.

 Late afternoon sunshine, as we enjoyed it in Kerrville, had become a rare commodity lately.
-Instead it’s been overcast and grey, culminating in drizzle, turning into frozen rain, turning into snowflakes.
+Instead, it’s been overcast and grey, culminating in a drizzle, turning into frozen rain, turning into snowflakes.

-On one of these distinctly chilly mornings last week, when I had to be thyroidly nuked, I noticed these cheerful Winter Berries around the hospital parking lot.
-They proofed to be bright red good luck charms for me, since I found out today that the test results were unremarkable.
+On one of these distinctly chilly mornings last week, when I had to be thyroidily nuked, I noticed these cheerful Winter Berries around the hospital parking lot.
+They proofed to be bright red good luck charms for me since I found out today that the test results were unremarkable.

 Such a nice thing, to be entirely unremarkable!